db/seeds/users_seeder.rb

 class Planter::Seeder

 Class that seeders should inherit from.
-Seeders should be in db/seeds, and named TABLE_seeder.rb, where TABLE is the name of the table being seeded (I.E. users_seeder.rb).
-If your seeder is named differently than the table, you’ll need to specify the table with the model option.
+Seeders should be in db/seeds, and named TABLE_seeder.rb, where TABLE is the name of the table being seeded (for example, users_seeder.rb).
+If your seeder is named differently than the table, you’ll need to specify the table with the table option.
 The seeder’s class name should be the same as the file name, but camelized.
 So, UsersSeeder.
 The directory where the seeder files are located can be changed via an initializer.

 The most basic way to seed is to have a CSV file with the same name as the table in db/seed_files/.
 So, users.csv.
-This CSV should have the table’s column names as header.
+This CSV should have the table’s column names as headers.
 To seed using this method, your class should look like the following.
-Note that :csv_name and :model are only required if your seeder or csv are named differently than the table being seeded.
+Note that :csv_name and :table are only required if your seeder or CSV are named differently than the table being seeded.
 The directory where the seed files are kept can be changed via an initializer.

 # db/seeds/users_seeder.rb